jon-savage75/grandma-project/README.md

 with the condition that variable x be less than 2.
 Each time the user enters 'BYE', the value of x is increased by 1.
 To ensure that the user enters 'BYE' three times IN A ROW, I had the value of x be reset to 0 by any answer other than 'BYE'.

+I find spaces between the user's and grandma's responses to be more aesthetically pleasing, thus the large number of empty "puts" commands.